 Day 03: Punakha - Gangtey (2,900m)

 Drive to Gangtey via Wangdue.
 After Wangdue, the drive is up a winding mountain road through oak and rhododendron forest, and over a high pass down into the Phobjikha valley, surely one of the loveliest high altitude valleys in Bhutan.
 Phobjikha is one of Bhutan’s few glacial valleys, and chosen winter home of black-necked cranes, migrating from the Tibetan plateau.
 Enjoy 1½ hours Gangtey nature trail from the monastery through the jungle before emerging to the valley floor.
 Overnight at Hotel in Gangtey.

-After breakfast, re-trace the same route for drive back to Wangdue from Trongsa.
+After breakfast, retrace the same route for the drive back to Wangdue from Trongsa.
 The drive is about 5 hours.
 Upon arrival in Wangdue, check-in hotel.
-Afterwards, explore the beauty of Wangdue.
-Overnight at hotel in Wangdue.
+Afterward, explore the beauty of Wangdue.
+Overnight at a hotel in Wangdue.

 Day 06 : Wangdue - Haa Valley (3,050m) - Paro (2,250m)

 After breakfast, drive towards Haa Valley which is made up of five counties and was closed to the outside world until 2002.
 There is a military camp by the Indian Army.
 In Haa valley, visit Wangchucklo Dzong dating back to 1915 and Lhakhang Nakpo (Black temple) is said to have been built by pigeon emanation of King Songtsen Gampo in the 7th century and Lhakhang Karpo (white temple).
 After the visit drive back to Paro.
 Overnight at Hotel in Paro.